It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

 A 2016 systematic review compared the efficacy of Valproate as a supplement for people with schizophrenia.

-There is limited evidence that the increase in antipsychotics with Valproate can be effective for the general response and also for specific symptoms, especially in terms of excitation and aggression.
+There is limited evidence that the increase in antipsychotics with Valproate can be effective for the general response and specific symptoms, especially in terms of excitation and aggression.

-The evidence was completely based on open randomized controlled trials.
+The evidence was based entirely on open randomized controlled trials.
 Valproate was associated with a series of adverse events, among which sedation and dizziness appeared significantly more frequently than in the control groups.

 Dopamine dysregulation syndrome:

-Based on five case reports, valproic acid may be effective in controlling the symptoms of the dopamine dysregulation syndrome that arise from the treatment of Parkinson’s disease with levodopa.
+Based on five case reports, valproic acid may effectively control the symptoms of the dopamine dysregulation syndrome that arise from the treatment of Parkinson’s disease with levodopa.

 Valproate is also used to prevent migraines.
 Because this medication can be potentially harmful to the fetus, Valproate should be considered for women of childbearing age only after discussing the risks.

-The drug has been tested in the treatment of AIDS and cancer, due to its inhibitory effects of histone deacetylase.
+The drug has been tested to treat AIDS and cancer due to its inhibitory effects of histone deacetylase.

-What should I tell my doctor before taking Valproate injection?
+What should I tell my doctor before taking a Valproate injection?

 If you are allergic to the Valproate injection or any part of the Valproate injection.

-If you are allergic to any medication or a drug like this, food or other substances.
-Tell your treating doctor about allergies and other signs such as a rash, wheezing, hives , difficulty breathing, itching, swelling of the face, lips, tongue or throat, cough or any other symptom / sign.
+Suppose you are allergic to any medication or a drug like this, food, or other substances.
+Tell your treating doctor about allergies and other signs such as a rash, wheezing, hives, difficulty breathing, itching, swelling of the face, lips, tongue, throat, cough, or any other symptom/sign.

-If you have any of these health problems such as a liver disease or a disorder of the urea cycle.
+If you have any of these health problems, such as liver disease or a urea cycle disorder.

-This is not a list of all medications, all drugs, or all health problems that interact with Valproato.
+This is not a list of all medications, drugs, or health problems interacting with Valproate.

 Tell your doctor and pharmacist about all your medications (prescription drugs, natural products, vitamins) and health problems.

 Do not start, stop or change the dose of any medication without first checking with your treating doctor.
-You should verify that it is safe for you to take Valproate with all your medications and health problems.
+You should verify that it is safe to take Valproate with all your drugs and health problems.

-While taking Valproato, what should I know or do before?
+While taking Valproate, what should I know or do before?